-It’s loaded with eggs and flavor.
+It’s loaded with eggs, and a creamy dressing with just the right amount of mustard mixed in.
 Homemade potato salad always feels special, but this takes it to the next level.
-It is perfect for picnics, potlucks, BBQs and more!

 I am definitely still in cookout mode.
 It is so much fun to stare down a three day weekend and think about the possibilities.

 One day really does make a ton of difference, doesn’t it?
 The extra day in the weekend and the fact that there is a holiday makes it seem like we really need to take advantage.

 Of course summer holidays mean firing up the grill.
 I asked my husband what he wanted to do this weekend and his answer was “grill something.”

 Though honestly that’s his answer almost every weekend.
 Easy enough, I suppose.

 So, I figured we’d get the weekend started off right.
 He grilled some burgers and I made one of his favorite summer side dishes, potato salad.

 This particular version happens to be based off his other favorite side dish is deviled eggs.
 So it is a win all the way around.

 I hardly ever make actual deviled eggs for him because they never turn out like I want them to.
 I can peel plenty of pretty hard boiled eggs until I want to use them for deviled eggs, then I am a hot mess.

 So I usually make deviled egg inspired dishes instead.
 It takes the stress of making them look good.